calistajlee/cse15l-lab-reports/Lab_Report_1/lab-report-1-week-2.md

 Remotely connecting means that you use your device to access connect to a remote computer to work on that device.
 Make sure you have your user name and your host name.
 For your course specific account, your host name should be ieng6.ucsd.edu.
 Your user name will be specific to you and you can find your username on [here](https://sdacs.ucsd.edu/~icc/index.php).
 In the terminal, type the command `ssh [username]@ieng.ucsd.edu`.
 Insert your username in the respective place in the command.

 If it is the first time you are connecting, you will see a message saying:
-'Are you sure you want to continue connecting (yes/no/[fingerprint])?'
+`Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-Type in yes.
-If it is not your first time, then you will not see this message.
+Type in `yes`.
+If it is not your first time, then you will **not** see this message.
 Then enter in your password when prompted to do so.
 Note that you will not see your password as you are typing it for security reasons.

 *Click “Terminal” and then “New Terminal” to open up a terminal on VS Code.*